 Unfortunately, its color accuracy is just okay.
 While it shouldn't be a problem if you're adding a splash of color to homework or reports, it's not suited for print jobs that need accurate color reproduction.
 It also lacks Bluetooth and Mopria connectivity, but luckily, this printer has NFC capabilities, making it easy to pair NFC-enabled devices to it quickly.

-If you have a large household or you often print in bulk, you're better off with a printer that has a supertank like the Canon PIXMA G7020.
+If you have a large household or you often print in bulk, you're better off with a printer that has a supertank system like the Canon PIXMA G7020.
 Unlike the Brother MFC-J995DW, it doesn't have any cartridges, and instead, has large ink tanks that you can refill yourself.
 The ink bottles are often sold as a bundle, which ends up saving you even more money down the line.
+It has an input tray that can hold up to 250 sheets of paper, so you won't have to worry about refilling it often.
 Unfortunately, it's very slow at printing, whether it's black only or color documents.
-However, it has an input tray that can hold up to 250 sheets of paper, so you can leave it running while you work on other things.

 For most families, the Brother is a better choice because it prints faster and can create better-looking photos.
 However, if you often need to print large jobs, then you should go with the Canon.